-Switching mortgage Ireland 2022.
-As someone who used to be responsible for mortgage products at one of Ireland’s largest mortgage lenders PTSB, the low numbers of switchers in Ireland always surprised me.
+Switching mortgage Ireland 2023.
+As someone who used to be responsible for mortgage products at one of Ireland’s largest mortgage lenders PTSB, the low numbers of mortgage switchers in Ireland always surprised me.

-Anybody who took out a mortgage after 2008 and is no longer on an introductory rate is likely to save around €25,000 by switching.
+Anybody who took out a mortgage after 2008 and is no longer on an introductory rate is likely to save around €25,000 by switching mortgage.
 That’s over two hundred thousand Irish households.
-Over half of all mortgage holders, 450,000 households, will save at least €5,000 by switching mortgage Ireland 2021.
+Over half of all mortgage holders, 450,000 households, will save at least €5,000 by switching mortgage in Ireland 2023.

-Would I save by switching mortgage Ireland 2022?
+- Would I save by switching mortgage Ireland?

 Almost certainly, this is because your interest rate drives how much you save and there is a huge difference between existing and new business interest rates.